Early Years Foundation Stage

 We help with transition by the old key person visiting and assisting with the transition as we see appropriate.
 This could be frequent visits, or going with the child leading up to the transition for a few minutes a day.

-When you first start our nursery you are provided with a parents pack that details to you various information on how we operate.
+When you first start our nursery you are provided with a parents pack that includes various information on how we operate.
 You can download this information below.